 Name Server: NS2.BROADPOOL.COM

-query on that leads to:
+What the heck is BROADPOOL.COM?
+A further whois query on that leads to:

 Name Servers: